Dre Campbell Farm

 2. Natural Predators

 Another great natural way to keep June bugs away is to introduce their natural predators.
-Some birds will go after them.
+Some birds will go after these pests.

-Frogs, snakes, skunks, lizards, and raccoons also prey on these critters.
+Frogs, snakes, skunks, lizards, and raccoons also prey on June bugs.
 And parasitic wasps will feed on June bug grubs that are damaging your lawn and grass.

 3. Molasses Trap